 Bergamo owes its fame and popularity among European tourists to low-cost airlines, which often land at the local airport.
 However, most visitors treat the city as a transfer point for exploring other parts of Italy, especially Milan, less than 50 kilometers away.
 Bergamo is even called the "gateway to Milan" due to the close proximity of the two cities.
 In addition, some of the more popular attractions in northern Italy - Lakes Garda, Como and Iseo - are also nearby.

-Bergamo itself is worth a visit if only for a short while.
+Bergamo itself is worth a visit at least for a while.
 It is famous for its historic architecture, delicious cuisine and beautiful views.
-In the Middle Ages it was a wealthy and independent city, the seat of the Lombard princes.
+In the Middle Ages it was a rich and independent city, the seat of the Lombard princes.

-Situated on a hilltop, Bergamo's historic center is surrounded by well-preserved Venetian defensive walls about 6 kilometers long.
-Venetian because the Venetian Republic is behind their creation in the 16th century.
+Situated on a hilltop, Bergamo's historic center is surrounded by well-preserved Venetian fortification walls, some 6 kilometers long.
+Venetian, because the Venetian Republic is behind their creation in the 16th century.
 There are three ways to get there: on foot, by cable car or by bus.
 Due to the density of monuments, this is an ideal place to start exploring.
 Here you can find beautiful old townhouses, narrow cobblestone streets and cozy cafes and restaurants.
 Bergamo's most important monuments are located in Piazza Vecchia.

-This three-nave temple with a Greek cross plan was built from the 12th to the 14th century.
-The exterior represents the Lombard Romanesque style, while the interior was finished in the Baroque style.
-You can see tapisseries, which are decorative fabrics that mimic paintings, lots of gilding, beautiful frescoes and sculptures.
-The basilica does not have a main entrance, but there are 4 side entrances.
+This three-nave temple on the plan of a Greek cross was built from the 12th to the 14th century.
+The exterior represents the Lombard Romanesque style, while the interior is finished in the Baroque style.
+You can see tapisseries, which are decorative fabrics that imitate paintings, lots of gilding, beautiful frescoes and sculptures.
+The basilica does not have a main entrance, instead, 4 side entrances lead to it.

-The city's patron saint is Saint Alexander of Bergamo, a Roman soldier and martyr, and it is to him that the city's largest church is dedicated.
-Originally, a church dedicated to St. Vincent stood on the site.
+The city's patron saint is Saint Alexander of Bergamo, a Roman soldier and martyr, and it is to him that the city's largest temple is dedicated.
+Originally, a church dedicated to St. Vincent stood on this site.

 The chapel, resplendent with a beautifully decorated marble facade, is the mausoleum of the Colleoni family, built in the late 15th century.
 Noteworthy in the interiors are frescoes by Giovanni Battista Tiepolo and impressive tombs.

 The funicular railroad has been operating in the city since 1887.
-A ride on it provides the fastest possible transportation between the lower and upper parts of the city, and the carriages, which can accommodate 50 passengers, run practically every moment, overcoming the height difference of 85 meters.
+A ride on it provides the fastest possible transportation between the lower and upper parts of the city, and the carriages, which can accommodate 50 passengers, run practically every minute, overcoming a height difference of 85 meters.

-Cost-effective flights to nearby airports and a large number of coach connections running to the Apennine Peninsula have caused many Poles to increasingly opt for a vacation in Italy or a short city break.
+Cheap flights to nearby airports and a large number of coach connections running to the Apennine Peninsula have made many Poles increasingly opt for a vacation in Italy or a short city break.
 Bergamo airport is less than 6 kilometers from the city center.
 Travelers planning to stay there for a longer period of time may be surprised because accommodation in Bergamo Città Alta, i.e. in the historic part of the town, is not among the cheapest.
 A far more economical option would be to find accommodation in the Città Bassa area.
-There, you will find more establishments and cafes not as tourist-oriented, which are used by locals.
+There you will find more establishments and cafes not so tourist-oriented, which are used by locals.

 For travelers who treat Bergamo as a base, accommodation in the lower part of the city will be ideal, due to its proximity to the main train station.
 Prices are no longer so daunting, and it's not that far to the historic part, especially when taking the train or bus rides.

-Bergamo is a city of over 100 - thousand located in Lombardy at the foot of the Alps.
+Bergamo is a city of more than 100,000 people located in Lombardy at the foot of the Alps.
 Its biggest tourist attraction is the Old Town, known as the Upper Town.
-The historic Old Town is surrounded by a Venetian wall with the famous gate Porta San Giacomo.
+The historic Old Town is surrounded by a Venetian wall with the famous Porta San Giacomo gate.
 It is from here that we can admire the beautiful panorama of the city.

-From the Sindbad bus stop where our bus stops, which is located at the Railway Station Piazza Marconido to the center of the city, we can walk.
+From the bus stop Sindbad where our bus stops, which is located at the Piazza Marconido train station, we can reach the city center on foot.

-It is worthwhile to stroll through the narrow streets, enjoy the specialties of Italian cuisine in the numerous restaurants located in this part of the city.
-Bergamo's most valuable monuments include Cathedral or Basilica di Santa Maria Maggiore and the Baroque stuccos in Piazza Vecchia which capture the atmosphere of Italian cities.
+It is worth strolling through the narrow streets, tasting the specialties of Italian cuisine in the numerous restaurants located in this part of the city.
+Bergamo's most treasured monuments include the Cathedral or Basilica di Santa Maria Maggiore and the Baroque stuccos in Piazza Vecchia which capture the atmosphere of Italian cities.

-The stop in Waalwijk, from which Sindbad buses to Poland depart, is located at Piazza Marconido railroad station.
+The Waalwijk bus stop, from which buses Sindbad to Poland depart, is located at the Piazza Marconido railroad station.

 Welcome aboard our buses!
-Are you interested in the city description?
-Check out the details of connections to Bergamo from your town in the search engine on homepage.
+Interested in the description of the city?
+Check the details of connections to Bergamo from your town in the search engine at stronie głównej.

 © 2025 Sindbad